 Future of construction automation

-There is still much room for improvement when it comes to automation in the construction industry, both in building and improving tools that automate processes and also in adoption.
+There is still much room for improvement when it comes to automation in the construction industry.
 That said, more and more companies are embracing innovation and change.
-Supply chain management automation is leading that charge by showing how technology can address construction’s inefficiencies through technology, driving financial gains while making the work of stakeholders easier.
+Supply chain management automation is leading that charge.
+It shows how technology can address construction’s inefficiencies through technology, driving financial gains while making the work of stakeholders easier.

 About the Author: Aki Merced is the Content Manager at Handle.com, where they build software that helps construction businesses get paid faster by automating the collection process of unpaid construction invoices.